ArminJo/ServoEasing/README.md

 The expander in turn requires the Arduino Wire library or a [compatible one](https://github.com/felias-fogg/SoftI2CMaster) and is bound to their restrictions.<br/>
 For **ESP32** you need to install the Arduino ESP32Servo library.<br/>
 <br/>
-If you require only one or two servos, you may want to use the included [LightweightServo library](https://github.com/ArminJo/LightweightServo) (only for **AVR**), instead of the Arduino Servo library.
+If you require only one or two servos, you may want to use the included [LightweightServo library](https://github.com/ArminJo/LightweightServo) which is like the [Adafruit TiCoServo library](https://github.com/adafruit/Adafruit_TiCoServo), but more lightweight and currently only for **Uno, Nano**, instead of the Arduino Servo library.
 The LightweightServo library uses the internal Timer1 with no software overhead and therefore has no problems with **servo twitching** or interrupt blocking libraries like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
 For instructions how to enable these alternatives, see [Compile options / macros](https://github.com/ArminJo/ServoEasing#compile-options--macros-for-this-library).